deestbie/console-docs/docs/venom/publishhostedvideo.md

 * The default language for metadata is *English*.
 * A Consumer will see the metadata on websites where a video is posted.
 * A Publisher can search for metadata in the Content Console.
+* You can add additional language versions on the **Edit Video** page after the video upload process is complete.
 * See [Video Metadata](terms.md#video-metadata) more information on metadata types.
 <!--* The Add Language function allows you to add a new metadata instance to a video profile.-->
 <!--* Content for additional languages can be defined in a Excel template and uploaded to the Content Console.-->

 **To define video metadata:**

+1. Go to **Details**.
-2. Enter the Title, Headline, Description, and Tags for your video.
+2. Enter the Title, Headline, and Description for your video.
-3. Enter one or more Tags (comma separated).
+3. Enter one or more search Tags (comma separated).

+## Step 7: Select Video Category

+Select a category that best suits your video.
+Available options include Entertainment, Sports, Music, Action, Family, Games, Funny, Political, TV, Movies, News, Drama, Education, Art, and Travel.

+1. Go to **Video Category Type**.
+2. Select a category from the drop-down.

-## Step 7: Set Video Projection
+## Step 8: Set Video Projection

 Indicate what type of video you will be uploading.

-* **Flat** - This mode supports Monoscopic 360° videos.
+**Flat** - This mode supports Monoscopic 360° videos.
 This video type is typically filmed with a single camera and stitched together to form a single equirectangular video.

-* **Spherical** - This video type is usually filmed using two or more cameras and supports the use of HMD devices.
+**Spherical** - This video type is usually filmed using two or more cameras and supports the use of HMD devices.
 Characteristics include:

   * Uses stereoscopic technique to render images so there is a slight offset between your left and right eye.
   * This view creates and impression of depth a full 360 experience.

 **To set video projection:**

 1. Go to **Projection**.
 2. Select an option box to set video projection (i.e., Spherical or Flat).

-## Step 8: Set Video Blind Spot
+## Step 9: Set Video Blind Spot

 If your video includes a blind spot and you adjusted it in post-production by adding a custom photo, logo, or icon to fill the blank space, you can designate the blind spot location (None, Top or Bottom).
 See [Blind Spot](terms.md#blind-spot) for more information.